ahmad-afrisal/ahmad-afrisal/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to projects in my area
-- ⚡ Fun fact: I love to coffe, cats and dogs
+- ⚡ Fun fact: I love to coffe, cats and birds

 ### Connect with me: